 As the old real estate saying goes, it’s “location, location, location!”
 You don’t just want a nice home — you want a nice home that’s convenient to the places where you work and play.
 And as you consider homes in different locations, think about where the home is (rather than just what it’s close to).
 A neighborhood can make or break a home, especially if you’re concerned about things like the quality of a school district or age-appropriate playmates for the little ones.
 From safety and security to the curb appeal of the neighboring houses that you’ll have to look at day after day, it’s important to think about your potential future home in the context of its street and its neighborhood as well as in the context of the town or city that it is in or near.

 The neighborhood will also help determine the future value of your home.
-While you may not be thinking about selling your home yet (you’re just considering buying it, after all), there may come a day when you want to move on.
+While you may not be thinking about selling your home yet (you’re just considering buying it), there may come a day when you want to move on.
 When that day comes, you’ll want your home to have held its value — or, better yet, have increased in value.
-That’s a lot more likely to happen when your home is situated in a wonderful neighborhood.
+That’s much more likely to happen when your home is in a wonderful neighborhood.

 Get the help that you need